Top of page

 Some people feel uncomfortable with making time to relax and do enjoyable things; however, taking care of your emotional wellbeing can be greatly beneficial to your child.
 At a time of continual readjustment, getting enough rest to be able to offer reliable and consistent support to your child is key.
 Try to build in time do things ‘away from your child’s lymphoma’, for yourself, as a family, and with your partner, if you have one.
 Friendships can also be an important source of support.

-In addition to concerns about your child’s health and wellbeing, you are likely to have practical concerns.
-For example, taking time out of work can have a financial impact on your household income.
-The GOV.UK website has information about benefits you might be able to claim.
+In addition to concerns about your child’s health and wellbeing, you are likely to have practical concerns about day-to-day life

 There are many other organisations that offer support and information dedicated to children and young people with cancer.